eulerkochy/awesome-reading-materials/README.md

 17. Thomas Sargent: Quantitative Economics with Python
 18. Peter Salzman: The Linux Kernel Module Programming Guide
 19. Andrzej Chrzȩszczyk: Matrix computations on the GPU: CUBLAS, CUSOLVER and MAGMA by example
+20. Dan Bader: Python Tricks - A Buffet of Awesome Python Features

 ## Papers